djfm/ml-rust/README.md

 ### Dropout

-I've added a 50% dropout (during training only obviously) and I'm quite pleased with the results:
+I've added a 50% dropout o, the hidden lager (during training only obviously) and I'm quite pleased with the results:

 - testing accuracy is slightly lower at the same number of epochs, but since training an epoch is much faster now I can run many more epochs during training and sill remain under 20 minutes